arm/remoteproc-runtime/docs/PERMISSION_SETTING.md

-# Permission setting for non-root users' usage of Remoteproc Runtime
+# Permission setting for rootless usage of Remoteproc Runtime

 For non-root users to use Remoteproc Runtime, the remoteproc driver and the container engine must be accessible for this user.